-The numbers are in and the facts speak for themselves, air pollution in Shanghai is way down in the last year.
+The numbers are in and the facts speak for themselves, air pollution in Shanghai is way down in the last few years.

-To better visualize the data take a look at our new Air Pollution in Shanghai Infographic.
-This also serves to remind us that air pollution is still a serious health concern, even at these lower numbers.
+To better visualize the data take a look at our Air Pollution in Shanghai Infographic with statistics up to 2016.
+Below the infographic we discuss the causes of air pollution in Shanghai.

 Infographic design work by Diatom